superalexsec/dealclser_firebase_frontend/README.md

-# DealCloser Frontend
+# ZapCentral Frontend

-This is the frontend application for the DealCloser platform, built with React and TypeScript.
+This is the frontend application for the ZapCentral tenant platform, built with React and TypeScript.

 ## Overview